Are you a top student attending high school in Des Moines Public Schools who lacks the financial means to attend college?

 Interested in Applying?

 Applications are available through the high school counseling office and related websites.
 They should be returned to the counseling office when complete.
-Applications are typically available in October and due in late January.
-Finalists are typically notified by early March with interviews held in early April, with awards announced shortly thereafter.
+Applications are typically available in October — November and due in late January — early February.
+Finalists are typically notified by early March with interviews held at the end of March and awards announced shortly thereafter.
 If you have any questions about the application process or to find out if you might qualify, please check with your School Counselor at your home high school.

 The following information will need to be submitted:

-- Completed fillable pdf application with community involvement summary, short answer responses, and link or full copy of your #WeBelongInCollege story
+• Completed fillable pdf application with community involvement summary, short answer, and reflective responses.